MichaelTheChef/VPSManager/README.md

 # VPSManager
-VPS Management API utilizing PostgreSQL for data handling
+VPS Management API utilizing PostgreSQL for data handling, replace `username:password` and `database_name` to your PostgreSQL credentials.